yeetzone/docker-dontstarvetogether/README.md

 minutes before the server shows up on the server-list.

 ### Basic Commands
-Basic commands to maintain the DST server.
+Basic commands to maintain the DST:A Dedicated Server.

 **Start the Server**
 Docker Engine: